isomerpages/moe-lianhuapri/_ccas/Visual & Performing/Gamelan Ensemble.md

-Early this year, four primary 4 pupils, MARISSA BINTE MUNIR, SOE SU MYAT MON GANIA, GRACIELLE PRIKANZA ALPHAERA NAINGGOLAN & RAJARAJAN RAJARAJESWARI were interviewed for the second season of I Kid You Not, a video series that profiles young artists traditional Asian art forms, produced by Esplanade.
+Early this year, four primary 4 pupils, MARISSA BINTE MUNIR, SOE SU MYAT MON GANIA, GRACIELLE PRIKANZA ALPHAERA NAINGGOLAN &amp; RAJARAJAN RAJARAJESWARI were interviewed for the second season of I Kid You Not, a video series that profiles young artists traditional Asian art forms, produced by Esplanade.
 The objectives of the series were to enthuse and inspire young people to find out more about traditional arts, demonstrate the relevance of the traditional arts to young lives and to show how the traditional arts is an avenue to discover the world at large, develop values and appreciate tradition.